ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Cluster master HA update</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Fixed the update to highly available (HA) masters for clusters that use admission webhooks such as `initializerconfigurations`, `mutatingwebhookconfigurations`, or `validatingwebhookconfigurations`.
+<td>Fixed the update to highly available (HA) masters for clusters that use admission webhooks such as <code>initializerconfigurations</code>, <code>mutatingwebhookconfigurations</code>, or <code>validatingwebhookconfigurations</code>.
 You might use these webhooks with Helm charts or admission controller projects such as Portieris.</td>
 </tr>
 <tr>
 <td>{{site.data.keyword.cloud_notm}} Provider</td>
 <td>v1.11.3-100</td>
 <td>v1.11.3-127</td>
-<td>Added the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan` annotation to specify the VLAN that the load balancer service deploys to.
-To see available VLANs in your cluster, run `ibmcloud ks vlan ls --zone <zone>`.</td>
+<td>Added the <code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan</code> annotation to specify the VLAN that the load balancer service deploys to.
+To see available VLANs in your cluster, run <code>ibmcloud ks vlan ls --zone <zone></code>.</td>
 </tr>
 <tr>
 <td>TPM-enabled kernel</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Bare metal worker nodes with TPM chips for Trusted Compute use the default Ubuntu kernel until trust is enabled.
 If you [enable trust](/docs/containers?topic=containers-kubernetes-service-cli) on an existing cluster, you need to [reload](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload) any existing bare metal worker nodes with TPM chips.
-To check if a bare metal worker node has a TPM chip, review the **Trustable** field after running the `ibmcloud ks flavors --zone` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_machine_types).</td>
+To check if a bare metal worker node has a TPM chip, review the <strong>Trustable</strong> field after running the <code>ibmcloud ks flavors --zone</code> [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_machine_types).</td>
 </tr>
 </tbody>
 </table>